rsm-mateixeira/resumes_system/README.md

 - **Candidate Ranking** – Retrieves the most relevant resumes based on similarity scores.
 - **Django API Integration** – Provides an API for users to submit job descriptions and retrieve matched candidates.
 - **Interactive Chatbot** – Supports queries to fetch results dynamically.
 - **Downloadable Resumes** – Generates downloadable links for the shortlisted resumes.
+- **Resumes Page** - A page displaying all available resumes for viewing.

 ---